Why should I participate?

 Why so many routes?

-The Board of Directors decided that it was important to keep a strong presence during National EMS Week which is why we host two events during that week (East Coast and Kentucky).
-The East Coast event travels through some of the largest urban areas of our country and the Kentucky route travels through some very remote areas that rely solely on volunteers to provide EMS service.
+The Board of Directors decided that it was important to keep a strong presence during National EMS Week which is why we host two events during that week (East Coast and Southern).
+The East Coast event travels through some of the largest urban areas of our country and the Southern route travels through some very remote areas that rely solely on volunteers to provide EMS service.
 These two events highlight the broad spectrum of EMS response.

 How do I create my own event?